BA (Tunghai); MBA (Oklahoma City); PhD (Pennsylvania State)

 Shatin, N.T., Hong Kong

-Obtaining his bachelor’s degree in English Literature from Tunghai University of Taiwan and doctoral degree from the Pennsylvania State University in the area of Management Science, Prof. Ching-chyi Lee joined The Chinese University of Hong Kong (CUHK) in 1993 and is now a Professor in Department of Decision Sciences and Managerial Economic, CUHK Business School.
+Obtaining his bachelor’s degree in English Literature from Tunghai University of Taiwan and doctoral degree from the Pennsylvania State University in the area of management science, Prof. Ching-chyi Lee joined The Chinese University of Hong Kong (CUHK) in 1993 and is now the Adjunct Professor and Emeritus Professor in Department of Decision Sciences and Managerial Economic, CUHK Business School.
 His main research interests include using decision analytical, game theoretical, and experimental approaches to study bargaining and a variety of other economic problems.
-Recently, he has also extended his research interests to the areas of Supply Chain Management, Quality Control, and Knowledge Management.
+Recently, he has also extended his research interests to the areas of supply chain management, quality control, and knowledge management.
 His research outputs appeared in leading international academic journals such as Operations Research, Games and Economic Behaviour, Group Decision and Negotiations, European Journal of Operations Research, and others.

 - Publications & Working Papers